allynkalda/Learning-to-Code-Ideas/README.md

 # Learning-Javascript-Ideas
 </br>
-Projects You Can Do with Javascript: https://skillcrush.com/2018/06/18/projects-you-can-do-with-javascript/
+<a href="https://skillcrush.com/2018/06/18/projects-you-can-do-with-javascript/">Projects You Can Do with Javascript</a>
 </br>
 <a href="https://www.w3schools.com/js/default.asp">W3School Javascript</a>